drohmer/inf443_practice_code/README.md

 ## Requirement

-The code requires the GLFW library in Linux and Mac.
+The code requires the GLFW library in Linux.

 ex. on Ubuntu